la2050/archive/_projects/2016/la-plays-at-king.md

   our playing field.
 These changes will benefit the over 2,100 students attending King, while providing greater entertainment and recreational opportunities for our surrounding neighbors.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Per capita crime rates
+  - Perceived safety
 category: play
 body_class: strawberry